 Australia & Asia & the new order after the financial crisis

-11th Anniversary Lecture, marking the 64th anniversary of John Curtin’s death, by the Hon.
-Paul Keating on Thursday 2 July 2009.
+Eleventh JCPML Anniversary Lecture presented by the Hon.
+Paul Keating marking the 64th anniversary of John Curtin’s death, 2 July 2009.

 The text of the lecture appears below.